haydenrear/spec-kit/templates/spec-template.md

 **Independent Test**: [Describe how this can be tested independently - e.g., "Can be fully tested by [specific action] and delivers [specific value]"]

+**Cucumber Test Tag**: [Add the associated test tag for how to find it in the feature files, once added and created from the Acceptance Scenarios]

 **Acceptance Scenarios**:

 1. **Given** [initial state], **When** [action], **Then** [expected outcome]